nathan-bottomley/eleventy-plugin-podcaster/docs/episode-information.md

 # Episode information

+Each episode of your podcast should have an associated Eleventy template, with a `podcastEpisode` tag.
+The front matter of this template will contain the necessary information about the episode, and the content of the template will be the show notes.

+## Front matter

-The important information about each of your podcast episodes — the title, the date, the filename, the episode number, the size, the duration — should be made available in an `episode` object in the frontmatter of a post with an `episode` tag, like this:
+The important information about each of your podcast episodes — the title, the date, the filename, the episode number, the size, the duration — should be made available in an `episode` object in the front matter of a post with an `podcastEpisode` tag, like this:

 ```yaml
 ---